roosahoo/calculator/README.md

-# Simple Calculator // HTML, CSS & JavaSript
+# Simple Calculator // HTML, CSS & JSript

 This is a simple calculator application built using HTML, CSS, and JavaScript.
 It provides basic calculations such as addition, subtraction, multiplication, and division.